Emergence of Gaussian fields in noisy quantum chaotic dynamics: Semiclassical analysis on smooth manifolds

-We will be working not only on a compact connected smooth Riemannian manifold $X$ of negative sectional curvature, but also on its universal cover $\widetilde{X}$.
+\MI{As mentioned before,} we will be working not only on a compact connected smooth Riemannian manifold $X$ of negative sectional curvature, but also on its universal cover $\widetilde{X}$.
 It will be useful to discuss lifting a pseudo-differential operator $P$ on $X$ to a pseudo-differential operator $\widetilde{P}$ on $\widetilde{X}$.

 Recall the covering map $\widetilde{\pi}:\widetilde{X}\to X$ and the map $\widehat{\pi}:T^*\widetilde{X}\to T^*X$ defined in Section \ref{sec:notation}.
 By the covering property we have that if $U\subset X$ is a sufficiently small open set, then $\widetilde{\pi}^{-1}(U)= \bigsqcup_{\iota \in I}\widetilde{U}_{\iota}$ is a countable union of disjoint open sets.
 Furthermore, the restriction $\widetilde{\pi}_{\iota}:=\widetilde{\pi}|_{U_{\iota}}: \widetilde{U}_{\iota} \to U$ is a diffeomorphism.
 Hence, we may lift a chart $\phi:U\to V\subset \R^d$ to a chart $\widetilde{\phi}_\iota:=(\widetilde{\pi}_{\iota}^{-1})^*\phi: \widetilde{U}_{\iota} \to V$ on $\widetilde{X}$.
 Similarly, we can lift a function $\chi\in C_c^\infty(U)$ to $\widetilde{\chi}_\iota:= (\widetilde{\pi}_{\iota}^{-1})^*\chi \in C_c^\infty(\widetilde{U}_{\iota})$.
 Slightly abusing notation, we will also denote by $\widetilde{\chi}_\iota$ its extension by $0$ outside its support to a smooth compactly supported function on $\wt{X}$.